KannonZenetism/zenetism-field-physics/zenetism/MP01_Emanation_Architecture_Ch1-3.md

 Entropy does not return to Zenon as identity.
 It completes its arc through collapse,
 and that **completed arc itself** is already held within Zenon
-as a structural potential — not as a reintegrated being.
+as a structural potential — not as a reintegrated essence.

 Centropic paths may appear to "return,"
 but they do not restore what was lacking.